DerStimmler/StromGedacht.NET/README.md

 The api is limited to about 6 requests per minute.

+## Related

+Here are some related projects:

+- [ts-stromgedacht](https://github.com/DerStimmler/ts-stromgedacht): TypeScript version of this library

 ## Shoutout

 The used API is provided by [StromGedacht](https://www.stromgedacht.de), TransnetBW GmbH.